FAQ's for Beach Photography Sessions

-Males should wear shorts and females always look best in sundresses or shorts.
-Long pants only if they can be rolled up a little or they just end up getting wet at the bottoms.
+Men/boys should wear shorts and women/girls always look best in sundresses or shorts.
+Wear long pants only if they can be rolled up a little or they just end up getting wet at the bottoms.

-Yes - and no. We recommend having a change of clothes available for after the shoot.
+Yes - and no. I really recommend having a change of clothes available for after the shoot.
 For you more adventurous folks, it's always fun to get classic shots of you playing in the water or waves hitting your legs.
-But don't worry, we won't have you get wet until near the end of the session after we've gotten lots of photo.
+But don't worry, we won't have you get wet until near the end of the session after we've gotten lots of photos.

 You are always welcome to change outfits during a session but be aware that session time is limited and you'll need to be able to change in public on location.
 If you really want to change it up, the easiest way is to keep it simple by just changing shirts or accessories.

 Where do we go for the photo session?

 Locations can be just about anywhere, depending on your needs and wishes.
 There are three great locations close to Waikiki for those who don't want to go far, and many off the beaten path locations for folks who have transportation and want to explore.
 If you're a family with young kids, we go to family safe locations.
 If you're an active young couple who wants proposal photos with a great view, we go hiking up a steep trail for epic views.
 Click here to see Location options.